dougeby/IntuneDocs/intune/device-profile-assign.md

 You create a profile, and it includes all the settings you entered.
 The next step is to deploy or "assign" the profile to your Azure Active Directory (Azure AD) user or device groups.
 When it's assigned, the users and devices receive your profile, and the settings you entered are applied.

-This article shows you how to assign a profile, and includes some information on using scope tags and applicability rules on your profiles.
+This article shows you how to assign a profile, and includes some information on using scope tags on your profiles.

 ## Assign a device profile